Elie Mystal Says Earning $250,000 Per Year Doesn’t Make Him “Rich”

 Michael Bloomberg is almost 70 years old.
 If your income is now $250,000, by structuring it with the right mix of retirement plans, SEP-IRA’s, etc., you could probably shove a good $80,000 per year aside, drastically lowering your tax bill.
 If you lived somewhere more affordable, say Houston or Denver, you would still be able to afford an incredibly nice apartment or, if you preferred, a house in the suburbs.

 I’m not sure how old you are, but let’s go with 35.
 That gives you 35 years of compounding until you reach 70.
-If you are perfectly mediocre in every way, you would earn 10% on your assets.
+If you are perfectly mediocre in every way, you might earn 10% on your assets.
 That means that you would have nearly $22 million in net worth by the time you were Bloomberg’s age.
 You’d be earning $183,333 per month plus your existing salary – but let’s adjust it for 3% inflation – so you’d have the equivalent of $65,000 in monthly income today from your investments plus you’d still have the $20,833.33 income from your blog and your spouse’s paycheck (which would, presumably, be higher for inflation and promotions).

-So, at Bloomberg’s age, you’d have monthly household income equivalent to $85,833 today – or more than $1,000,000 a year and the entire time you were building that net worth, you’d have still lived exponentially better than most of the United States, driving your Mercedes, working on your new iMac, attending concerts, eating at the best restaurants and supporting charities.
+So, at Bloomberg’s age, you’d have monthly household income equivalent to $85,833 today – or more than $1,000,000 a year and the entire time you were building that net worth, you’d have still lived exponentially better than most of the United States, driving your Mercedes, working on your new iMac, attending concerts, eating at the best restaurants, and supporting charities.

 The problem is, you are like most classic “income statement affluent” people who are temporarily well off at one stage in their life but end up losing everything because you have no understanding of how money works.
 You squander your seed corn rather than replanting it to harvest more in the future.

-You know what makes me saddest (and most excited), though?
+You know what makes me saddest (and most excited)?
 Based upon the future value compounding formulas, unless something changes in your life, it is mathematically probable that a middle class couple who saved and invested wisely for years will be able to write a check for the penthouse you always wanted, despite the fact that in the early years, when the compounding potential was greatest, you had far more raw capital than they could imagine.

 P.S.
 On Taxes